tdurgasaranya/activity03-mlr/README.md

 Git and GitHub refer to this as a “pull request” because you are asking to pull items into your repo.

-## Task 4: Assessing a multiple linear regression model
+### Assessing a multiple linear regression model

 In your `username/activity03-mlr` repo, go into the `day02-qualitative-explanatory` subfolder and follow the tasks listed in the `README`.
+You will continue to work in your `activity03.Rmd` file that you started during Day 1 of this activity.

+### Day 3: Updating your forked GitHub repo

+Redo the steps in Day 3 to pull in my recent changes.

+### Interaction terms

+In your `username/activity03-mlr` repo, go into the `day03-other-considerations` subfolder and follow the tasks listed in the `README`.
 You will continue to work in your `activity03.Rmd` file that you started during Day 1 of this activity.